 Step 3: Focus on the Outside of the Pan and Handle

 The surface that you cook on a nonstick pan is the main area where all the dirt and oil take place.
 But while scrubbing(in step 2), don’t miss the outside area or the handle as well.
-Especially with large-in-size pans like t-fal frying pan, these areas need some serious attention.
+Especially with large-in-size pans like a t-fal frying pan, these areas need some serious attention.

 Because the handle and the outside area also contains oil splits or stains that are needed to take care of.
 You can use the same cleaner solution and the same scrubber to continue with the process.
 But make sure to clean it off before scrubbing onto the outsider portion of the pan.